-financial assets measured at amortised cost.
+• financial assets measured at amortised cost

-When determining whether the credit risk of financial assets has increased significantly since initial recognition and when estimating ECL, the company considers reasonable and supportable information that is relevant and available without undue cost or effort.
-This includes both quantitative and qualitative information and analysis based on the company's historical experience and informed credit assessment and includes forward looking information.
+When determining whether the credit risk of a financial assets has increased significantly since initial recognition and when estimating ECL, the Company considers reasonable and supportable information that is relevant and available without undue cost or effort.
+This includes both quantitative and qualitative information and analysis based on the Company's historical experience and informed credit assessment and including forward looking information.

-The company uses the presumption that an asset which is more than 30 days past due has seen a significant increase in credit risk.
+The Company uses the presumption that an asset which is more than 30 days past due has seen a significant increase in credit risk.

-The company uses the presumption that a financial asset is in default when:
+The Company uses the presumption that a financial asset is in default when:

-- the other party is unlikely to pay its credit obligations to the company in full, without recourse to the company to actions such as realising security (if any is held); or - the financial asset is more than 90 days past due.
+- the other party is unlikely to pay its credit obligations to the Company in full, without recourse to the Company to actions such as realising security (if any is held); or - the financial assets is more than 90 days past due.